yuri-the-cockroach/yuri-the-cockroach/README.md

 # Yuri The Cockroach
-## Education
+### Education

 Fucking retard

-## Experience
+### Experience

 10 years of depression

-## Programming skills
+### Programming skills

 Can automate self-destruction

-## Other Skills
+### Other Skills

 Can identify a song by hearing two seconds of it

-## About me
+### About me

-I love computers, linux software and hardware development.
+I love computers, Linux, software and hardware development.
 But I fucking hate corporate bullshit.
-That is the reason I refuse to work in software development.
+That's the reason I refuse to work in commercial software development.
 I've had enough.